 As the digital economy booms, consumers have ever greater choice in what they can buy, when and how.
-This can pose problems for fulfillment centers like ours.
+This can pose problems for fulfilment centres like ours.
 In this post, our CEO, James Hyde, shows how a little academic thinking can solve help these problems.

-I recently met with Professor Roger Maull, Academic Director of the Initiative for the Digital Economy at the University of Exeter (INDEX) in the UK.
+I recently met with Professor Roger Maull, Academic Director of the Initiative for the Digital Economy at the University of Exeter (INDEX).

 Roger and his team of around 10 academics are researching how new technologies impact diverse areas of the economy.
 These include how wearables can predict stress and disease; how personal data is shared, used and ultimately owned; and how the Internet of Things will one day predict when to order your toilet roll.